Coronavirus: South Korea reports 52 more cases; restrictions in Seoul, Daegu | DW | 21.02.2020

 Of the new cases, 39 have been traced back to a church in the southern city of Daegu.
 It has been declared as a "special care zone," as has neighboring Cheongdo County.
 In Seoul, rallies were halted to stop the spread.

-South Korea reported 52 new cases of coronavirus on Friday, taking up the number of infected to 156.
+South Korea reported 52 new cases of coronavirus, or COVID-19 on Friday, taking up the number of infected to 156.
 The country now has the second highest number of infected people after China.

 The country also confirmed its first death from coronavirus on Thursday.
 The Korean Centers for Disease Control and Prevention said that of the new cases, 39 were from the southern city of Daegu.
 All of these cases were linked to the Shincheonji Church of Jesus in the city.
 The infections have been traced to a 61-year-old woman, who attended the church.
 The sect has since shut down its services.
 The mayor of Daegu, Kwon Young-jin has advised residents to stay indoors as much as possible.